Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Evaluation

 We begin with the Laplace-Beltrami operator assembled using libigl's \texttt{cotmatrix}~\cite{Jacobson:2018:LAS}.
 For each mesh, we perform a single sparse Cholesky factorization followed by a solve with a random right-hand side.
 This workload represents pipelines in which the system is factorized once and used immediately without amortizing symbolic preprocessing.
 In this regime, the symbolic phase can dominate runtime with fill-reducing permutation accounting for a large fraction of the cost (Figure~\ref{fig:perm_ratio}).
 To quantify our method's impact, we integrate it into cuDSS and Intel MKL and measure end-to-end speedups across 103 meshes with 1.5K to 1.8M vertices (Figure~\ref{fig:B1:TotalSpeedup}).

 Replacing METIS with our algorithm yields increasing speedups with problem size.
 For large meshes, reduced permutation overhead directly yields faster solves as permutation increasingly dominates runtime.
-For meshes larger than 1.5M vertices, we observe speedups of up to $6.62\times$ with cuDSS and $2.55\times$ with Intel MKL\@.
-For smaller meshes, the benefits are limited; METIS can perform better since the permutation cost, in these cases, is small (Figure~\ref{fig:perm_ratio}).
+For meshes larger than 1.5M vertices, we observe speedups of up to $6.62\times$ with cuDSS and $2.55\times$ with Intel MKL.
+For smaller meshes, the benefits are limited where METIS can perform better since the permutation cost is small (Figure~\ref{fig:perm_ratio}).
 Empirically, our method becomes beneficial above approximately 50K vertices on cuDSS and 100K vertices on Intel MKL.
 In Supplemental Materials D, we compare against the recently introduced multi-threaded mode in cuDSS---which was released concurrently with our work.
 In addition, we study the case of refactorizations (i.e., same sparsity with different numerical values) and report the break-even iteration after which our method becomes slower in Supplemental Materials E.

-For the remaining evaluation, we focus exclusively on cuDSS\@.
-First, our patching stage is GPU-accelerated, so pairing it with a GPU solver provides a natural end-to-end view.
-Second, cuDSS inputs both a permutation and an (\emph{etree}), allowing us to evaluate permutation overhead as well as the quality of the \emph{etree} and its impact on factorization and solve performance.
+For the remaining evaluation, we focus exclusively on cuDSS since our patching stage is GPU-accelerated, so pairing it with a GPU solver provides a natural end-to-end view.
+In addition, cuDSS inputs both a permutation and an (\emph{etree}), allowing us to evaluate permutation overhead as well as the quality of the \emph{etree} and its impact on factorization and solve performance.